Non Operative Treatment Options for Arthritis of the Knee

-Over the last 5 years there has been a surge of information regarding the use of non-operative therapies which harness the body’s own healing capacity to relieve or heal from injuries.
+Over the last 5 years there has been a surge of information regarding the use of non-operative treatment options for arthritis of the knee.
+Some of these therapies attempt to harness the body’s own healing capacity to relieve or heal from injuries.
 Some of these treatment have been called blood therapies because they utilize some component of a patient’s own blood.
 These treatments include Platelet-Rich Plasma, Mesenchymal Stem Cell injections, amniotic tissue, Hyaluronic Acid injections, and Orthokine.
 As a whole these therapies are being called Autologous Regenerative Therapies.
 A whole new sector in the treatment of pain is emerging called “Orthobiologics”.

 It’s quite possible that we are entering the era where the solution to arthritic pain or injury is no longer found by way of the scalpel but instead within our cells that have the capacity to heal.